 Dangerous, lazy narratives that paint entire places and groups of people with a broad brushstroke are intentional—and political.
 Over the years, they continue to be cherry-picked and exploited by policymakers and the media for insidious purposes and outcomes.

 Often, these narratives are racialized stories that leave people fearful of the “other”—as they reinforce long-standing, deeply held ideas and beliefs that uphold the status quo and current power structures.

 Our goal is to disrupt harmful narratives and equip marginalized people with the tools and support to develop and tell their own stories—and to ultimately have a say in how power and resources in the United States are distributed.
 As such, Channel Black’s multiracial trainers have developed a program that aims to grow the strategy, intervention, and spokesperson skills of these communities in the fight for fairness, equity, and power.

-As the conversation on race, racism, transphobia, poverty, climate change and #metoo in America continues to evolve, we will bridge the empathy gap, have courageous conversations, and ensure that democracy includes all Americans, not just a select few.
+As the conversation on race, racism, transphobia, poverty, climate change, and #metoo continues to evolve, we are bridging the empathy gap, engaging in courageous conversations, and ensuring that democracy includes all Americans, not just a select few.